-During this Building Block, the experienced teachers will be able to develop communication skills, which generate empathy, acquire stress management strategies and explore digital tools and resources.
+During this Building Block, the future teachers mentors will be able to develop communication skills, which generate empathy, acquire stress management strategies and explore digital tools and resources.

-- Self-reflect on previous experiences (mentoring, guidance...) - Self-evaluate competences as experienced teachers of beginning teachers - Know the profile and competences a experienced teacher should have - Strengthen the relevant soft skills to be a experienced teacher
+- Self-reflect on previous experiences (mentoring, guidance...) - Self-evaluate competencies as teacher mentor - Know the profile and competencies a mentor teacher should have - Strengthen the relevant soft skills to be teacher mentor